Media Kit for Founder, Sarah Red-Laird

 Sarah Red-Laird Bio

-Founder & Executive Program Director
+Founder & Executive Program Director, Bee Regenerative

-Sarah Red-Laird is the founder and Executive Program Director of the Bee Girl d/b/a Bee Regenerative, whose mission is to create a world where bees enrich our working landscapes and our lives.
-Her work currently has her chasing bees from the Coast Mountains of Oregon, though the Great Basin, to Montana’s Paradise Valley, and into the Great Plains.
-She is a graduate of the University of Montana's College of Forestry and Conservation and the Davidson Honors College with a degree in Resource Conservation, focused on community collaboration and environmental policy.
-To see her commitment to good policy and education realized, she has formerly served as the director of the American Beekeeping Federation’s “Kids and Bees” program, as president of the Northwest Farmers Union and Western Apicultural Society, and as a board member of the National Farmers Union.
-When she is not working alongside bees, beekeepers, kids, farmers, ranchers, vineyard managers, and policy makers, Sarah spends her free time as a connoisseur of books, cappuccinos, running trails, and food and wine local to wherever she finds herself.
-To see her latest projects updates, visit Instagram and Facebook @sarahbeegirl or www.beegirl.org.
+Sarah is a graduate of the University of Montana's College of Forestry and Conservation and the Davidson Honors College with a degree in Resource Conservation, focused on community collaboration and environmental policy.
+To see her commitment to good policy and education realized, she has formerly served as director of the American Beekeeping Federation's "Kids and Bees" program, as president of the Northwest Farmers Union and Western Apicultural Society, and as a board member of the National Farmers Union.

 Image Gallery